 Applications are submitted using an electronic application form, which will be open during the application period.
-The application form is open for viewing already before the beginning of the application period but some of the fields will only become visible once you start filling in the form.

 All applicants must submit the following documents as part of their application (points 1–4 are integrated in the electronic application form; points 5–7 are submitted as scanned attachments):

 All applicants wishing to be considered must submit the following documents: